rafaelhofmann/iot-dashboard/README.md

 # IOT Dashboard
 ## Problem to solve
+With the COVID-19 pandemic, we were all forced to work from home.
+This brought a whole new set of new hobbies and problems with it, that we try to address with this IoT project.

 ## Devices
 ### Philipps Hue
+Philipps Hue is a system that consists of LED lamps, sensors, and switches.
+The system can be controlled manually using a Smartphone or can be automated, for example using Apple HomeKit.

 ### Xiaomi Miflora
+The Miflora is a wireless bluetooth sensor platform that allows to monitor the condition of plants.
+It monitors the moisture, ambient light, and temperature.

 ### Xiamoi Temperature and Humidity Monitor 2
+The Temperature and Humidity Monitor 2 is a small bluetooth device with an integrated display.
+It can display the room temperature and humidity.

 ## Files
 In the following sections all files and their use are described.